sirisian/ecmascript-types/generics.md

 Overload resolution ranks these as it ranks value signatures, a fixed position beating a parameter and a fixed parameter beating a pack.
 An application that no overload accepts is the ordinary "no declared signature" error, statically wherever the arguments are static.
 The float32 overloads with three and four positions have different public names, which is why they are separate overloads rather than cases of one generic signature.
 A capture at the top level of such an overload would observe nothing - it is a parameter in disguise - so it is an error that asks for ```name: domain```.

 A same-named signature whose list holds only parameters is an *owner*.
-An overload whose list holds only fixed arguments and captures, in positions the owner's list accepts, attaches to it: it borrows the owner's parameter names, so named and positional calls reach it alike, and where its signature is the owner's at those arguments it replaces the owner's body for them, keeps the owner's contract, and is reached through the generic function value too.
+An overload whose list holds only fixed arguments and captures attaches to the owner whose list accepts it: each entry lands in one of the owner's parameters by position, and a fixed argument there is of that parameter's kind and admitted by its domain and bound, while a capture or ```_``` takes the parameter's domain.
+An overload the owner's contract does not admit, ```read<string>``` beside ```read<T: type extends uint>```, does not attach; it is a standalone case, reached by explicit application and never through the owner, since the owner's generic function value promises only what its bound admits.
+An attached overload borrows the owner's parameter names, so named and positional calls reach it alike, and where its signature is the owner's at those arguments it replaces the owner's body for them, keeps the owner's contract, and is reached through the generic function value too.

 ```js
 function category<T: type>(): string { return "general"; }